Integral Models for Spaces via the Higher Frobenius: The -complete Frobenius and the action of

 But all the outer arrows except for $\varphi^{C_p^{\times n}}$ are assumed to be equivalences, so that one is as well. \end{proof}

 \begin{exm} The $p$-complete sphere $\pS$ is $p$-perfect.
-This is because the Frobenius is a map of $\E_{\infty}$-rings, and since $\pS$ is the initial $p$-complete $\E_{\infty}$-ring, the Frobenius must be the unit map for $(\pS)^{tC_p}$.
-By the Lin's theorem (Example \ref{exm:introlin}), this map is an equivalence. \end{exm}
+This is because the Frobenius is a map of $\E_{\infty}$-rings, and since $\pS$ is the initial $p$-complete $\E_{\infty}$-ring, the Frobenius must be the unit map for $(\pS)^{tC_p}$, which we have seen is an equivalence (e.g. \Cref{exm:introlin}). \end{exm}

-\begin{exm} Let $A\in \CAlg_p^{\mathrm{perf}}$ and $X$ be a finite space.
+\begin{exm} Let $A\in \CAlg_p^{\mathrm{perf}}$ and $X$ be a finite or $p$-complete finite space.
 Then the mapping spectrum $A^X$ is also a $p$-perfect $\E_{\infty}$-ring.
-First, it is an $\E_{\infty}$-ring because $X$ is canonically a coalgebra in spaces.
-Since the proper Tate construction commutes with finite colimits and $X$ is finite, $A^X$ is $F_p$-stable.
-To see that it is additionally $p$-perfect, note that the resulting functor $A^{(-)}: \Spaces^{\op} \to \CAlg$ takes colimits of spaces to limits of $\E_{\infty}$-rings and the functor $(-)^{tC_p}:\CAlg \to \CAlg$ preserves finite limits so the general case follows from the case $X = *$, which is true by assumption.
-In particular, for any finite space $X$ (or the $p$-completion thereof), the spherical cochains $(\pS)^X$ is a $p$-perfect $\E_{\infty}$-ring. \end{exm}
+First, since any space is canonically an $\E_{\infty}$-coalgebra in spaces, the construction $X \mapsto A^X$ takes values in $\E_{\infty}$-rings, and takes colimits of spaces to limits of $\E_{\infty}$-rings (which are computed in spectra).
+Since the proper Tate construction commutes with finite limits and any ($p$-complete) finite space is built out of a finite number of ($p$-complete) spheres, the general case follows from the case when $X$ is a point, which is true by assumption.
+In particular, for any ($p$-complete) finite space $X$, the cochain algebra $(\pS)^X$ is a $p$-perfect $\E_{\infty}$-ring. \end{exm}

 \begin{exm} Let $R$ be a (discrete) perfect $\F_p$-algebra.
 Then the $\E_{\infty}$-ring $W^+(R)$ of spherical Witt vectors is $p$-perfect.
 Since it is $F_p$-stable by Proposition \ref{prop:sfpbar}, it suffices to check that the Frobenius map is an equivalence.
 Since $W^+(R)$ is $F_p$-stable, we may identify the Frobenius map with an endomorphism $\tilde{\varphi}: W^+(R) \to W^+(R)$ of $\E_{\infty}$-rings.
 Such an endomorphism is determined on $\pi_0$ by the defining properties of spherical Witt vectors.
 By comparing with the $\E_{\infty}$-Frobenius map for $\pi_0(W^+(R))$, we see that $\tilde{\varphi}$ is in fact the map induced by the Frobenius on $R$, and is therefore an equivalence because $R$ was assumed to be perfect. \end{exm}